benmvp/react-workshop/src/12-api-lib/README.md

 npm run start:api
 ```

-In a **separate terminal window/tab**, making sure you're still in the `workshop` directory, start the app:
+In a **separate terminal window/tab**, making sure you're still in the repo root directory, start the app:

 ```sh
 # Yarn